corda/corda-solutions/bn-apps/memberships-management/README.md

 ## Structure

-BNMS provides implementations of flows, states and contracts to model memberships on a Business Network.
+BNMS contains implementations of flows, states and contracts to model memberships on a Business Network.
+BNO and members are required to have both of the CorDapps installed.

 BNMS consists of 2 CorDapps:
 * `membership-service-contracts-and-states` - contracts and states
 * `membership-service` - flows for both BNO and member CorDapps

-Both of the CorDapps are required to be installed to the nodes of all Business Network participants as well as to the BNO's node.

 ### States

-Memberships are represented with a `MembershipState`.
+Memberships are represented with a [MembershipState](./membership-service-contracts-and-states/src/main/kotlin/net/corda/businessnetworks/membership/states/Membership.kt).
 Users can associate a custom metadata with their `MembershipState` via `membershipMetadata` field. `MembershipState` is generic and doesn't enforce any restrictions over the type of the metadata.

 `MembershipState` can exist in the following statuses:
-* `PENDING` - the very first status of each membership.
+* `PENDING` - the very first status for all newly issued memberships.
 To be able to transact on the Business Network `PENDING` memberships need to be activated first.
 * `ACTIVE` - active membership holders can transact on the Business Network.
-* `SUSPENDED` - Business Network members can be temporarily suspended by their BNO as a result of a governance action for example.
+* `SUSPENDED` - Business Network members can be temporarily suspended by their BNO, for example as a result of a governance action.
 Suspended members can't transact on the Business Network.

 ### Membership contract

-`MembershipState` evolution is curated by `MembershipContract`.
-However, `MembershipContract` can't verify evolution of the membership metadata as it's a generic parameter.
+`MembershipState` evolution is curated by [MembershipContract](./membership-service-contracts-and-states/src/main/kotlin/net/corda/businessnetworks/membership/states/Membership.kt).
+By default `MembershipContract` verifies evolution of `MembershipState`s only and doesn't verify an evolution of memberships metadata, as it's a generic parameter.

 Membership metadata evolution can be verified in the following ways:
 * In the responding flows, by overriding them at the BNO's side (_off-ledger verification_).
 Will be introduced in Corda 4.
 * By extending the `MembershipContract` (_on-ledger verification_). `MembershipContract` is an `open` class and can be extended by users to add a custom verification logic.
-A custom contract implementation can be provided to the BNMS via `membershipContractName` configuration property supported by both BNO and member CorDapps.
+A custom contract implementation can be provided to the BNMS via `membershipContractName` configuration property.

 ### Flows